crazy-calypso/swarmBots/README.md

 * Charging station
   * Example: 2 copper prongs (5V and GND) that connected to a charged wall or material (aluminium)
 * The testing area can be used to aid in global positioning (with use of external camera etc.)

-### Known restrictions

-* Number of bots limited by bandwidth of RF channels

 ### Software